hybridgroup/yzma/ROADMAP.md

 # Roadmap

+`yzma` currently has support for over 94% of `llama.cpp` functionality.

 This is a list of all functions exposed by `llama.cpp` and the current state of the associated `yzma` wrapper.

 ## Completed wrappers